Rehyanyadav/main/README.md

 # C++ with DSA

-# This repository is based on the questions of c++ and DSA topics
+# This repository is based on the questions of c++ and DSA topics.
-- All level question are available open folder and explore theq questions
+- All level question are available open folder and explore the questions.

-## LeatCode question
+## LeetCode questions
-- Leat code questions are include in folder of leadcodeproblem with sum divided into easy medium and hard problems
+- Leet code questions are include in folder of lead code problem with sub divided into easy medium and hard problems.

-## Interview question (asked in Google, microsoft etc)
+## Interview questions (asked in Google, microsoft etc)

-- Interview questions are added in the selfpracticed section go and check the questions
+- Interview questions are added in the self practiced section go and check the questions.

 ## Roadmap